coderefinery/git-intro/content/under-the-hood.md

 were in fact saved to `COMMIT_EDITMSG`.

 Each commit in Git is stored as an object.
 This object contains information about the author and the commit message.
-The commit object references a tree object that lists the files present in the directory at the time and references blobs objects (that record the state of each file) or other tree objects.
+A *commit object* references a *tree object* that lists the files present in the directory at the time.
+Tree objects reference *blob* objects (that record the state of each file) or other tree objects.

 Commits are referenced by a SHA-1 hash (a 40-character hexadecimal string).